Chadrack09/data-structure-java/README.md

 ### 2. Stacks
 A Stack is a constrained version of a list.
 New nodes can be added to or removed from a stack only at the top; for this reason the Stack is referred to as **Last-In and First-Out (LIFO)** data structure.
 Primary methods for manipulating a stack are push and pop; which add a new node to the top of the stack and remove a node from the top of the stack.

 Stack are important in compilers and operating systems; insertion and deletion are made only at one-end of a stack, its top.
 Stack data structure is used to implement redo and undo feature.
 Good example will be of Microsoft Word Undo and redo operations.
-Implementation of [Stack - java package](src/main/java/za/ac/cput/stacks)
+See implementation of [Stack - java package](src/main/java/za/ac/cput/stacks)
 ![Stack data structure](src/main/img/stackds.png)
 ### 3. Queues
 Queues are typically a **first-in, first-out (FIFO)** collection that models a waiting lines, other orders can also be specified.
 Insertion are made at the back and deletions are made at the front of the queue.
 Queues have a concept of head and tail (front and back); The insert is known as enqueue and the remove operation is known as dequeue.
-Implementation of [Queue - java package](src/main/java/za/ac/cput/queues)
+See implementation of [Queue - java package](src/main/java/za/ac/cput/queues)
 ![Queue data structure](src/main/img/queueds.png)

 ### 4. Trees